Sai-Pone-Kha-Aung/car_service_dashboard/README.md

 ## About

-Car Service Dashboard is a comprehensive management system for automotive service centers.
+Car ServicePro Dashboard is a comprehensive management system for automotive service centers.
 It streamlines the process of customer management, appointment scheduling, inventory tracking, and service management, providing an all-in-one solution for automotive businesses.

 ## Key Features